 Candidate needs to meet formal requirements:

-b) the project manager was not a supervisor / auxiliary supervisor in his/her doctoral thesis;
+b) the principal investigator was not a supervisor / auxiliary supervisor in his/her doctoral thesis;

 How to Apply: Send application directly to firstname.lastname@example.org;

 IMPORTANT! email subject: “Recruitment no. 24/2023”